Swim Lesson Tips

 Questions

-AT WHAT AGE CAN MY CHILD BE BROUGHT IN THE WATER?
+AT WHAT AGE CAN MY CHILD START SWIM LESSONS?

-Infants before the age of 12 months can be taken in the water.
+Infants of any age can be taken in the water.
 Make it a fun experience, and keep the water nice and warm, 90-94 degrees.
 These little ones lose body heat up to four times faster than adults.
 A 20-minute water session is a good limit.
-Do not take an infant under water, unless you are with a properly trained and experienced instructor.
+These swim lessons are to get the child comfortable in the water.
+They do not have the motor skills to do anything by themselves but if you do these swim lessons they will be ready once they do have the motor skills to learn to swim.
+Do not take an infant under water, unless you are with a properly trained and experienced swim instructor.
 There are special submersion methods used so that the baby does not ingest chlorinated water

 So the answer is, a child can learn at any age, but it is usually more convenient for the family if a child starts to learn closer to the age of 2 and up.